tongueroo/cli-template/README.md

 cli-template new mycli # same as TEMPLATE=default
 ```

-## Auto Completion (Experimental)
+## Auto Completion

-There is experimental support for TAB completion in the newly generated CLI project.
+There is support for TAB completion in the newly generated CLI project for the default template.
 To enable auto completion, add this to `~/.bashrc` or `~/.profile`:

-    eval $(mycli completions:script)
+    eval $(mycli completion_script)

 Remember to re-load the shell.
 Note, the auto completion will only work if the cli command is avaialble in your PATH.
 You can do this by installing the gem.
 You can also create a wrapper bash script that calls to your development cli command like so: